nextcloud/documentation/developer_manual/digging_deeper/speech-to-text.rst

 Speech-To-Text
 ==============

+.. versionadded:: 27

-Nextcloud 27 offers a new **Speech-To-Text** API.
+Nextcloud offers a **Speech-To-Text** API.
 The overall idea is that there is a central OCP API that apps can use to request transcriptions of audio or video files.
 To be technology agnostic any app can provide this Speech-To-Text functionality by registering a Speech-To-Text provider.

 Consuming the Speech-To-Text API
 --------------------------------